Thierry Hermès: Posterity

-Charles-Émile, Thierry's son, had two sons of his own, Adolphe and Émile-Maurice, who were involved in the family business building elite clientele in Europe, America, North Africa and Asia.
+Charles-Émile Hermès had two sons of his own, Adolphe and Émile-Maurice, who were involved in the family business building elite clientele in Europe, America, North Africa and Asia.
 Adolphe left Émile-Maurice with the business, as he believed that the company had a limited future in the era of horseless carriages. Émile-Maurice then took control in 1919 and, three years later, bought out his brother's shares.
 He noticed the demand for saddlery, leading him to steer Hermès towards the making of "saddle-stitched" leather goods and trunks for the customers who traveled by car, train or ship.
 He expanded the company, launching the leather goods and baggage lines.

 After realizing the company was entering the age of automobiles, Émile-Maurice acquired a two-year patent for the zipper, which was known as the "Hermès Fastener".
 Once the zipper was introduced, clothing was transformed.
-Other entrepreneurs such as Coco Chanel wanted to learn from Hermès due to their rapid growth and popularity.
+Other entrepreneurs such as Coco Chanel wanted to learn from Hermès due to its rapid growth and popularity.

-Émile Hermès and his wife Julie Hollande had only daughters: Yvonne (born 1902), who married Francis Puech; Jacqueline (born 1903), married to Robert Dumas; and Aline (born 1907), wife of Jean René Guerrand. Émile joined forces with his three sons-in-law, who contributed to a large number of descendants.
+Émile-Maurice Hermès and his wife Julie Hollande had only daughters – Yvonne (born 1902), who married Francis Puech; Jacqueline (born 1903), who married Robert Dumas; and Aline (born 1907), who married Jean René Guerrand. Émile-Maurice joined forces with his three sons-in-law, who contributed to a large number of descendants.
 The 1930s saw the sons-in-law play a major creative role in the development of Hermès, contributing their creativity.
 Robert Dumas was notably the creator of carrés de soie and the Kelly bag, while Jean-René Guerrand moved into fragrances in 1951 with Eau d'Hermès and Calèche.

 Robert Dumas finally succeeded Émile-Maurice Hermès upon his death in 1951.
 In 1978, Jean-Louis Dumas, son of Robert, took over the reins of the company, considerably increasing its sales.
 In 1993, the company went public, but the ownership of 80% of the shares remained with Hermès family members.
 Today, the House of Hermès is run by Axel Dumas, nephew of Jean-Louis and member of the sixth generation of the Hermès family, who became CEO in 2013.
 Many family members hold management positions in the company, such as Pierre-Alexis Dumas, who is the artistic director, and Guillaume de Seynes, managing director of the upstream division and holdings.

 Legacy

-Hermès has many innovations which are still well known to this day.
+Hermès made many innovations, which are still well known to this day.
 The Hermès zipper created in 1923 is still used in many bags.
-The silk Hermès used for jockeys' blouses became the first Hermès silk scarf, Jeu des Omnibus et Dames blanches, in 1923.
-Around the 1930s, Hermès International launched several items that became classics, including the large crocodile handbag known later as the Kelly, named for Grace Kelly.
+The silk that Hermès used for jockeys' blouses became the first Hermès silk scarf, Jeu des Omnibus et Dames blanches, in 1923.
+Around the 1930s, Hermès launched several items that became classics, including the large crocodile handbag known later as the Kelly bag (named for Grace Kelly).
 The company later developed men's neckties, watches, and new scarf designs.
-One of the most famous classics, the Birkin bag, named after actress Jane Birkin, was created by Jean-Louis Dumas in 1984.
+One of the most famous classics, the Birkin bag (named after actress Jane Birkin), was created by Jean-Louis Dumas in 1984.
 Today, Hermès has about 300 stores worldwide.